fideltak/ez-cheat/ezua/install/kvm/README.md

-# Installation note for KVM
+# Installation note on KVM
+\* no need to do for EzUA 1.4
 ## Internal EDF disk
 You may see CLDB *CrashLoopBackOff* during UA installation on the phase of set up EDF.